andrewyli/go-excel/README.md

 ## Demo
 ![](images/sgf.gif)

-A modern joseki in Excel.
+A modern joseki (go term for "opening") in Excel.

 ## Usage